manifoldmarkets/manifold/web/README.md

 Modules under this route are specially interpreted by Next/Vercel as [functions that will be hosted by Vercel][vercel-functions].
 This is where the public Manifold HTTP API lives.

-## Contributing

-Please format the code using [Prettier][prettier]; you can run `yarn format` to invoke it manually.
-It also runs by default as a pre-commit Git hook thanks to the pretty-quick package.
-You may wish to use some kind of fancy [editor integration][prettier-integrations] to format it in your editor.

-## Developer Experience TODOs

-- Prevent git pushing if there are Typescript errors?

 [react]: https://reactjs.org
 [nextjs]: https://nextjs.org
 [vercel]: https://vercel.com